 I view backpacking equipment as a means to an end.
-And that end is to have the safest, most enjoyable experience I possibly can whilst out in the wilderness.
+And that end is to have the safest, most enjoyable experience I possibly can while out in the wilderness.

 With that philosophy in mind, I look for five basic attributes in all of my outdoor gear:

 No matter whether I am in the backcountry or the city, I strive for simplicity.
 Life generally seems at its best when it’s kept simple.
-Isn’t that one of the reasons why many of us head out into the wilderness in the first place?
+Isn’t that one of the reasons why many of us head out into the woods in the first place?
+Indeed, for millennia indigenous peoples around the globe, including the native inhabitants of Australia, the Americas and Sub-Saharan Africa, were all covering vast distances in the wilderness without the aid of fancy shelters, packs and footwear.
+They did so in an unencumbered lightweight fashion, which emphasised knowledge, necessity and simplicity, over superfluous luxuries.

-In regards to backpacking equipment, simpler designs equate to less zippers, less compartments, less straps, less that can break, rip or go wrong (e.g. tarps, quilts, frameless and/or streamlined backpacks, alcohol stoves, compass rather than GPS, etc.).
+In regards to modern day backpacking equipment, simpler designs generally equate to less zippers, less compartments, less straps, less that can break, rip or go wrong (e.g. tarps, quilts, frameless and/or streamlined backpacks, alcohol stoves, compass rather than GPS, etc.).

 Always go for functionality over style.
 A piece of equipment may look fantastic in the store, but unless it performs as it is supposed to out in the field, it will be about as much use as a chocolate teapot.

-This is where all that research you did comes to the fore……….scour the internet, read backpacking magazines, ask the advice of experienced hiker buddies, etc. You don’t want to discover that you have a porous rain jacket while caught in the Mother of all Storms.
+This is where all that research you did comes to the fore; scour the internet, read backpacking books, ask the advice of experienced hiker buddies, etc. You don’t want to discover that you have a porous rain jacket while caught in the Mother of all Storms.

 “Where should I start my research?”

 It’s also worth remembering that not all gear reviews are created equal.
-Generally speaking, if I’m interested in a piece of equipment, I’ll look for reports from experienced hikers whom have used the said item extensively (i.e. months and years, rather than days or weeks).
-Always be wary of any review that starts with: “I just received X piece of gear in the mail, and after trying it out in my living room/backyard, I unequivocally give it a double thumbs up!!”
+Personally speaking, if I’m interested in a piece of equipment, I’ll look for reports from experienced hikers that have used the said item extensively (i.e. months and years, rather than days or weeks).
+Always be wary of any review that starts with: “I just received X piece of gear in the mail, and after trying it out in my living room/backyard……” Similarly take with a grain of salt any article proclaiming that “these are the BEST backpacks / shelters / sleeping bags, etc.” How can they say that they are the best?
+Have they tried all of the options, in a wide range of conditions over months or years?
+Of course they haven’t; more often than not it’s just click bait.

 We all want gear that is going to last.
 Ask yourself whether the design and materials of the item you are thinking of buying are appropriate for the conditions in which you will be hiking (e.g. an inflatable sleeping mat may not be the best choice if 100% of your walking is done in rocky, desert-like terrain).
 Once you have taken the purchasing plunge, the key to making your gear last is doing the “little things” routinely.
 For example: